RealA10N/validit/README.md

 ### Support for additional file formats

-By default, _configTemplate_ only supports `json` configuration files, or already loaded data (not directly from a configuration file).
+By default, _configTemplate_ only supports `JSON` configuration files, or already loaded data (not directly from a configuration file).
 However, using additional dependencies, _configTemplate_ supports the following file formats:

-- json
+- JSON
-- yaml
+- YAML
-- toml
+- TOML

 To install _configTemplate_ with the additional required dependencies to support your preferred file format, use: